 #3 Change the way you serve it

 If you only ever serve steamed vegetables try roasting them in the oven instead.
 Serve with a sauce, like an aioli, your family already loves!
 Changing the way you cut the vegetables helps too.
-I usually roast cauliflower separated in florets.
+I usually roast cauliflower separated into florets.

 By slicing it through I created "steaks" and a new recipe that everyone loved.
 The cilantro and hot pepper aioli was the icing on a...steak.